Stable models of Lubin-Tate curves with level three: Introduction

-will give representations of $W_K$ and $D^{\times}$ that correspond to smooth irreducible representations of $\mathit{GL}_2(K)$ with conductor less than or equal to $n$.
+will give representations of $W_K$ and $D^{\times}$ that correspond to smooth irreducible representations of $\mathrm{GL}_2(K)$ with conductor less than or equal to $n$.
 The purpose of this paper is to study this cohomology in the case $n=3$.
-We note that $3$ is the smallest integer which is a conductor of a primitive two-dimensional Galois representation.
+We note that $3$ is the smallest conductor of a two-dimensional representation of $W_K$ which can not be written as an induction of a character.
+Such a representation is called a primitive representation.

 Our method is purely local and geometric.
 In fact, we construct a stable model of the connected Lubin-Tate curve $\mathbf{X}_1(\mathfrak{p}^3)$ with level $K_1 (\mathfrak{p}^3)$ by using the theory of semi-stable coverings (cf. \cite[Section 2.3]{CMp^3}).
 Our study includes the case where $p=2$, and in this case, primitive Galois representations of conductor $3$ appear in the cohomology of $\mathbf{X}_1(\mathfrak{p}^3)$.
-It gives geometric understanding of a realization of the primitive Galois representations.
+It gives a geometric understanding of a realization of the primitive Galois representations.

 Our method of the calculation of the stable reduction is similar to that in \cite{CMp^3}.
 In \cite{CMp^3}, Coleman-McMurdy calculate the stable reduction of the modular curve $X_0(p^3)$ under the assumption $p \geq 13$.
 The calculation of the stable reductions in the modular curve setting is equivalent to that in the Lubin-Tate setting where $K=\mathbb{Q}_p$.
 As for the calculation of the stable reduction of the modular curve $X_1(p^n)$, it is given in \cite{DRmc} if $n=1$.